CharDige/Weather-dashboard/README.md

 ![Run through of weather dashboard](./images/weather-dashboard-functionality.gif)

-This can also be viewed at this link: https://chardige.github.io/Weather-dashboard/
+> The final project can be found at: https://chardige.github.io/Weather-dashboard/

-And, the HTML, CSS and Script can be viewed in the GitHub repository: https://github.com/CharDige/Weather-dashboard
+> The final HTML, CSS and Script can be found at: https://github.com/CharDige/Weather-dashboard

 ## Challenges and what I learnt